 Every-Week Roast Chicken

-Sarah Carey, editor of Everyday Food says, "Every week, I make a roast chicken.
-Five minutes of prep and an hour of twiddling my thumbs results in the most delicious dinner, plus plenty of leftovers (at least while my kids are still small) to use in soups, sandwiches, and more in the days that follow.
-Give this easy recipe a try and reap the rewards yourself."
+Five minutes of prep and an hour of doing nothing results in the most delicious dinner, plus plenty of leftovers to use in soups, sandwiches, and more in the days that follow.
+Give this easy recipe a try and reap the rewards.